 - i.
-Lease, licence of hire of the site for any purpose with the consent of Council; - ii.
+Lease, licence of hire of the site for any purpose, in accordance with the reserve purpose and categorisation, with the consent of Council; - ii.
 Granting of easement with the consent of Council; - iii.
 All necessary fire control exercises carried out by Council or its agents are authorised, such as fire hazard reduction, construction of fire trails or firebreaks etc - iv.
-Construction and dedication of public roads; - v.
 Construction of buildings and facilities as approved by Council.